unixpickle/cubezapp/assets/scripts/model/README.md

  * window.app.copySolve(solve) - get a copy of a solve object.
  * window.app.solveIsPB(solve) - get a boolean indicating whether a solve is a PB.
 This does not look at milliseconds; it complies with the WCA regulations.
  * window.app.solveTime(solve) - get the time of a solve, counting penalties.

+<a name="cursor-object"></a>
+## Cursor

+A Cursor allows you to read and manipulate a sub-range of solves within the store.
+Cursors make it possible to address solves by index.
+Cursors are automatically updated whenever the store's solves are manipulated.
+Whenever you are done using a cursor, you should be sure to close it.

+A cursor implements the following methods:

+ * **close**() - invalidate this cursor and tell the store that it does not need to update the cursor anymore.
+ * **deleteSolve**(index) - delete the solve at a given index (relative to the beginning of the cursor).
+ * **findSolveById**(id) - get the index (relative to the beginning of the cursor) of the solve with a given ID.
+If the solve is not found, this returns -1.
+ * **getLength**() - get the number of solves in the cursor.
+This may change if the store is manipulated in some way.
+ * **getStartIndex**() - get the start index of this cursor within the store.
+This may change (for instance, if solves before the store are deleted.)
+ * **modifySolve**(index, attrs) - set the given attributes on the solve at the given index (relative to the beginning of the cursor).
+ * **moveSolve**(index, puzzleId) - move the solve at a given index (relative to the beginning of the cursor) to a new puzzle.
+This will effectively delete the solve from the cursor.
+ * **valid**() - get a boolean indicating whether or not this cursor is still valid.
+Cursors are invalidated whenever a puzzle switch or remote change occurs.

+When you get a Cursor, there are several times when it may change.
+If a solve is deleted, moved, or added, all valid cursors will be updated accordingly.
+In addition, all cursors are invalidated when there is a remote change or a puzzle switch.

+Cursors at the end of the store's list will be expanded whenever a new solve is added.

 <a name="stats-object"></a>
 ## Stats